 8. Being able to get a loan with recent short sales or foreclosures

-Short sales and foreclosures on a borrower’s record are red flags for conventional lenders.
+Short sales and foreclosures on a borrower’s record can be red flags for conventional lenders.
 A hard money lender can look past these blemishes and still fund the hard money loan if there is adequate equity in the property that is being borrowed against and the borrower is able to pay back the loan.
-Unfortunate circumstances don’t have to put your real estate investing career on hold.
+Unfortunate circumstances don’t have to put your real estate investing on hold.

 9. Working with a lender who can use common sense and creativity

 Every investor and loan is unique with different needs and criteria.
-Banks often have rigid loan requirements and if the investor’s needs are outside of those requirements they are out of luck.
+Banks often have rigid loan requirements and if the investor’s needs are outside of those requirements the real estate investor is out of luck.
 Hard money lenders are willing and able to work with the investor to make sure the loan is beneficial for all parties.
-A hard money lender has more ability to offer creative terms that will get the loan done that a bank would never be able to do.
+A hard money lender has more ability to offer creative terms in order to get the loan funded, while the bank would simply deny the borrower’s request.

 10. Having a real estate expert analyze the property

 Hard money lenders have a wealth of knowledge about their local market and real estate in general.
 When a hard money lender analyzes a property for a real estate investor they may discover something the investor has overlooked that may be a deal-killer.
 It’s always beneficial to have an extra set of experienced eyes looking over a property/project.
 Don’t let a bad deal wipe out the successes of previous deals.